TriPed-Robot/trip_kinematics/docs/source/how_it_works.rst

 Most kinematic libraries rely only on such transformation objects because they only model open chains.
 An example for this is `IKPY<https://github.com/Phylliade/ikpy> `_ .

-In an open chain, the position and orientation of a coordinate system depend only on one transformation (its parent).
+In an open chain, the position and orientation of a coordinate system depend only on one transformation from its parent.

 But, consider the excavator arm below: